-Asset Tracking: This is a very critical part of the fleet management process.
+This is a critical part of the fleet management process.
 Asset tracking is when a fleet manager monitors the inventory and packaging that is to be transported.
 This ensures that all of the products are conditioned and secured in the right environment.

-Fuel Management: Drivers will spend a lot of time on the road.
+Drivers will spend a lot of time on the road.
 Driving from state to state will put a lot of miles on the vehicle and will burn through a ton of fuel in the process.
-By putting together a fleet management plan, you will need to incorporate designated pit stops in order for the driver to put gas into the tank.
+When putting together a fleet management plan, you will need to incorporate designated pit stops in order for the driver to put gas into the tank.

-Service and Repairment: Commercial vehicles will endure a lot of wear and tear over time.
-As part of the fleet management protocol, technicians will repair any damages on the vehicles during trip preparation.
-This will keep the entire fleet of vehicles in tiptop shape.
+Commercial vehicles endure a lot of wear and tear over time.
+As part of the fleet management protocol, technicians repair any damages on the vehicles during trip preparation.
+This keeps the entire fleet of vehicles in tiptop shape.

 This is one of the final phases of the vehicle management procedure.
 Once a vehicle is compliant with all policies and procedures, a fleet manager will grant commercial drivers the green light to make their trip.
 This ensures that the goods are successfully delivered to the proper endpoint.

 At Brennan Equipment Services, we understand how imperative it is that your fleet is working at the highest level of efficiency, while accomplishing the most minimal expense every hour.
 Our team can help your business optimize your original investment by minimizing your total cost.
 We are confident that we will find the correct rental, lease, or ownership to meet your economic requirements.